 There will be times when work seems to overpower everything else due to deadlines, needy clients, and overlapping projects.
 No doubt you'll start to feel overworked and stressed out while finding yourself on the path to burn out.

-Take time to catch your breath, even if it's just for a few moments a day, and do something for you.
+Take time to catch your breath — even if it's just for a few moments a day — and do something for yourself.
 Make time to unwind doing something that relaxes you at the end of the day.
 Whether it's a soak in the bathtub or watching Friends on Netflix, do what makes you feel good.

 Just as important as your mental and emotional health is your physical health.
 Freelancers tend to spend a lot of time sitting at their desks, only coming up for air to nuke the coffee they forgot about every once in a while.

 Living a sedentary life can lead to a lot of health problems, so adding some form of exercise to your daily routine is vital to your well-being.
 Schedule a break during the day to go to the gym or simply take a walk.
 Even 10 or 15 minutes is better than nothing!